 U.S. Habitat: Found in hardwood trees.
 Can invade, forests, suburban and urban areas, parks, wildlands, etc.

-U.S. Present: ALB has been found in NY, NJ, IL, MA, and Toronto, ON.
+U.S. Present: ALB has been found in MA, IL, NJ, NY, and in Toronto, ON.

 If you believe you have found an Asian longhorned beetle, please report this species.